mucommander/mucommander/readme.txt

   (Alt+D and Alt+P resp.).
 - Visual enhancements to the main window under Mac OS X Leopard which now uses more native looking components.
+- Improved the file loading in the internal viewers and editors.
+- The internal text viewer and editor allow to change the file encoding.

 Localization:
 - Japanese translation contributed by Nardog.